Ye-Yint-Nyo-Hmine/Virtual-Mouse-OpenCV/README.md

 # Important

 Even though it works, the FPS is very low and there are still some lag when accesing the camera.
 So note this before running at your computer.
+The version 2.0 is less laggy and super smoother!